Types of Regression Models in Machine Learning

 1. Linear Regression

 Regression using a linear relationship between an independent and a target variable is among the most basic kinds of machine learning regression.
-If the variables are related to one another linearly, one should utilize linear regression.
+If the variables are linearly related, one should utilize linear regression.

 Linear regression can be represented by the equation below.